• Latest

 Similar Land Disputes Emerging in Palamu

 Sources said Singh’s case is not an isolated one.
-A homoeopathic doctor from Nawa Toli locality in Daltonganj, whose joint family owns a large parcel of land under Chainpur police station limits, is reportedly facing a similar dispute involving alleged land mafia activities.
+A homoeopathic doctor from the Nawa Toli locality in Daltonganj, whose joint family owns a large parcel of land within the Chainpur police station limits, is reportedly facing a similar dispute involving alleged land mafia activities.

 “The land issue, when it grows into a severe problem, is brought before the police with expectations of immediate intervention.
-However, the role of police in land disputes is limited and governed by law,” the SP said.
+However, the role of police in land disputes is limited and governed by law,” said another source.

 Tags: Chainpur Police StationDaltonganj newsforged land documentsHemant Sorenillegal land occupationJharkhand Bhoo mafiaJharkhand latest newsJharkhand PoliceKapil Chaudharyland grabbing caseland mafia in Jharkhandland ownership disputePalamu land disputePalamu SPproperty dispute.